mgbukov/mgbukov.github.io/pages/CV.md

 Boston University (2017).
 * __"Gertrude and Maurice Goldhaber Prize"__ in recognition of "outstanding achievement by a first-year graduate student", Department of Physics, Boston University (2015).
-* __"DAAD Prize"__ for foreign students at German universities for "exceptional academic ability  and particular concern for social and intercultural issues", Ludwig-Maximilians-Univerität, Munich (2012).
+* __"DAAD Prize"__ for "the outstanding achievement of a foreign student at German universities", Ludwig-Maximilians-Univerität, Munich (2012).
 * __Certificate__ of "outstanding performance in nationwide competitions", First German High School, Sofia (2008).

 ###### __Fellowships/Scholarships__